 The DC Black Theatre & Arts Festival

 For this singer, dramatist, educator and activist, music and art are more than entertainment; they are her mission.
-With penetrating depth, Ayanna is making audiences feel and heal.
-In a time so needy of real and responsible art, Ayanna is bringing to the world a most beautiful and meaningful imitation of life.
+And with penetrating depth, Ayanna’s music is making audiences feel and heal.
+In a time so needy of real and responsible art, Ayanna is bringing to the world a most beautiful and meaningful gift for the human Spirit.

-Songstress, writer, dramatist, educator and activist, Ayanna Gregory is etching out her place in the world, a place for a beautiful flower.
+Songstress, writer, dramatist, educator and activist, Ayanna Gregory stands as a beautiful continuum of a powerful legacy.